 Selecting the proper size probe is a critical factor when sonicating a sample.
 The sample volume to be processed must correlate with the tip diameter.
 Each probe has a recommended sample volume range.
 This range may overlap with other probes.
-For example the $\frac{1}{2}$ " probe can process approximately 20-250ml.
-Depending on the type of sample you may be able to process a little less than 20ml or more than 250ml.
-Depending on the vessel size and shape, the $\frac{1}{2}$ " probe may have difficulty fitting inside a 20ml volume and a $\frac{1}{4}$ "microtip may be a better option.
-Many factors must be considered when selecting the appropriate probe for your application.
+For example the 1/8" probe can process approximately 1-15ml.
+Depending on the type of sample you may be able to process a little less than 1ml or slightly more than 15ml.

 Small volumes require a small tip to fit inside the sample tube.
-Small tips (aka Microtips) are recommended for processing samples inside small, thin vessels and never samples larger than 50ml.
-Microtips are high intensity and made for short processing times.
-Using a microtip for long time periods will generate a considerable amount of heat.
-Microtips should be used in pulse mode to reduce heat buildup.
+Small tips or probes are recommended for processing samples inside small, thin vessels and never samples larger than 50ml.
+Probes 1⁄4" or less are high intensity and made for short processing times.
+Using a small probe tip for long time periods will generate a considerable amount of heat.
+Pulse mode should be used to reduce heat buildup.